Distant Learning Days

 How will a Distant Learning Day work?

-On these days, teachers will post assignments, lessons, and enrichment activities to parents and students by 9 am on the district website at www.fc74.org.
+On these days, teachers will post assignments, lessons, and enrichment activities to parents and students by 9 am via email and/or Google Classroom.
 Teachers will be available via email to answer questions as they arise during regular school hours.

 What will the assignments look like?